-To thwart cyber attacks and steer clear of malware, users are told to be proactively prudent and avoid clicking suspicious links, ignore dubious email attachments, and say no to software bundles that may be riddled with dangerous code.
+To thwart cyber attacks and steer clear of malware, users are told to be proactively prudent and avoid clicking suspicious links, ignore suspicious email attachments, and say no to software bundles that may be riddled with dangerous code.

-A zero-click attack completely eliminates the human factor from the equation, instead relying on software and/or hardware flaws to gain a foothold on a device and execute a sketchy payload or steal data behind the user’s back.
+A zero-click attack eliminates the human factor from the equation instead of relying on software or hardware flaws to gain a foothold on a device and execute a sketchy payload or steal data behind the user’s back.

 Let’s dive into the logic of zero-click exploitation and execution mechanisms.

 The main prerequisite for pulling off a successful zero-click compromise is a specially crafted chunk of data sent to a target device over a wireless connection such as Wi-Fi, NFC, Bluetooth, GSM, or LTE.

 This then triggers an unknown or scarcely documented vulnerability at the hardware or software level.

 For instance, the vulnerability may be exploited when the SoC (system on a chip) processes the incoming information.